 There are some drawbacks for businesses using the social media platform in 2018 too.
 The very nature of Facebook’s communication platform means customers can publicly voice their complaints, which could, in turn, have a negative impact on sales leads.

 A staggering 90% of consumers say that their buying decisions are influenced by online reviews, and so these complaints need to be handled quickly and efficiently so as for the business to not be affected.
-This often means that the Facebook page needs to be managed regularily, which is additional time and effort that some smaller or medium businesses may not be able to afford.
-In 2017, approximately half of British companies on Facebook have found themselves victims to malicious reviews or criticisms, with one in five businesses having to spend in excess of £30,000 to control these comments.
+This often means that the Facebook page needs to be managed regularly, which is additional time and effort that some smaller or medium businesses may not be able to afford.
+In 2017, approximately half of British companies on Facebook have found themselves, victims of malicious reviews or criticisms, with one in five businesses having to spend in excess of £30,000 to control these comments.

 Finally, Facebook’s news feed algorithm means users may not always see a business’s post; this can be very negative for business.
 Potentially several thousand stories could appear in any user’s news feed each day in 2018; Facebook’s objective is to select the most relevant and engaging stories to put in the limited number of slots that the user will scroll through.
 The more engaging the content, the more likely users are to come back.
 However, this can have a negative impact for businesses where the effort and money spent on promoting their product or service may not actually appear in a user’s news feed if the Facebook algorithm decides not to choose them.